mack-gallagher/Git-for-Web-Development-Project/mac.md

 3. Why do we create a branch?

-  If you are working on some changes to Aspect A of a project, and at the same time working on some other changes to Aspect B, and you're not sure whether you're going to end up wanting to keep the changes to Aspect A, you'll be a lot better off if, when it comes time to push the changes you made to Aspect B with the main project, you *don't* also have to push incomplete changes to Aspect A. This is why it would come in handy to be making your speculative changes to Aspect A of the project in a separate branch.
+  If you are working on some changes to Aspect A of a project, and at the same time working on some other changes to Aspect B, and you're not sure whether you're going to end up wanting to keep the changes to Aspect A, you'll be a lot better off if, when it comes time to push the changes you made to Aspect B, you *don't* also have to push incomplete changes to Aspect A. This is why it would come in handy to be making your speculative changes to Aspect A of the project in a separate branch.
 Branches in general help keep different streams of editing separate from one another, so code can be merged cleanly and all-at-once.

 4. What is the purpose of a Pull Request?